meta-word/RingSocket/README.md

 Every app callback function must return type `int`.
 Recognized return values are:
-* **0**: SUCCESS: all is well, and any WebSocket connection associated with the callback is kept alive.
 * **-1**: FATAL ERROR: this will cause the entire RingSocket daemon to `exit()` (in the current implementation at least).
 Only return this value in the event of critical and unrecoverable errors that leave your app in a wholly unusable state.
+* **0**: SUCCESS: indicate that all is well.
+However, when returned by a timer callback, this status code also signifies that the timer callback does not need to be called again.
+* **>0**: CALL AGAIN *(timer callbacks only)*: any integer value *t* greater than zero returned by a timer callback will cause that callback function to be called again after approximately *t* microseconds.
 * **[4000...4899]**: CLOSE CLIENT CONNECTION *(open and read callbacks only)*:
 Tell RingSocket to close the connection with the WebSocket client associated with the callback, applying a WebSocket Close Frame Status Code equal to the